 Before you know it, the offers will start flying in!

 But, in reality, what happens if you get offered more than one job?
 You cant accept them all so how do you decline an offer, politely and diplomatically?

-Draft up and email or letter to the person that you interviewed with but before sending it, give the person a call to thank them and let them know your decision.
+When rejecting a job offer draft up and email or letter to the person that you interviewed with but before sending it, give the person a call to thank them and let them know your decision.
 Trust us they'll appreciate it, and it shows that you care enough to thank them for selecting you.